Tag Archives: RB9

 Receivables – Collection Letters function

-If you want to send collection letters to clients instead of or in addition to calling them, RB9 includes a set of customizable collection letters.
-You can print and mail them traditionally, or email them directly from within RB9.
+If you want to send collection letters instead of or in addition to calling clients, RB9 includes a set of customizable collection letters.
+You can print and mail them traditionally — or email them directly from within RB9.

 Target your letters

-You generate collection letters for one client firm at a time, and you can choose to send letters to either the firm that is responsible for paying for the invoice(s), or the firm that scheduled the job(s) the invoices(s) are billing.
+You generate collection letters for one client firm at a time.
+You can choose to send letters to either the firm that is responsible for paying for the invoice(s) or the firm that scheduled the job(s) the invoice(s) are billing.

 After selecting the firm, you can choose to generate letters regarding invoices for: